spheric-cloud/spheric/docs/proposals/06-storage-encryption.md

 - [Proposal](#proposal)

 ## Summary
 One of the important feature of Cloud Native IaaS is to provide secure storage.
-This proposal focuses on providing option to enable encryption for individual ironcore Volume.
+This proposal focuses on providing option to enable encryption for individual spheric Volume.

 ## Motivation
-As part of Storage encryption feature the IronCore API supports option to enable encryption of Volumes.
+As part of Storage encryption feature the Spheric API supports option to enable encryption of Volumes.
 Volume level encryption helps protect users from data theft or accidental loss, by rendering data stored on hard drives unreadable when an unauthorized user tries to gain access.
 The loss of encryption keys is a major concern, as it can render any encrypted data useless.

 ### Goals
   - Allow user to enable volume encryption by providing encryption key via secret reference